dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ## Auto-Updates

-You can now choose if you want your packages to be automatically updated by enabling this option for System Packages (Strongly reccomended to be enabled to ensure proper functioning of your Dappnode), installed packages, or both.
-Please note that tthe updates will be made 24 hours after the updated package is detected on the Smart Contracts
+You can now choose if you want your packages to be automatically updated by enabling this option for System Packages (Strongly reccomended to be enabled to ensure proper functioning of your Dappnode), selected user installed packages, or all.
+Please note that the auto-update(s) will be performed ~24 hours after an updated package is detected on the smart contracts which store our version data on-chain.

-This feature is works for non-major updates, Major updates which are less frequent than normal updates requre manually approval by the user to avoid breaking changes, which major updates often include.
+This feature works for non-major updates.
+Major updates, which are less frequent than normal (non-major) updates, require manual approval from the user to update in order to avoid unexpected breaking changes, which major updates often include.

 <p align="center">
     <img src="../../../../img/system_view_auto-updates.png"/>